qualithm/.github/profile/README.md

+> _Qualithm makes it easier to build connected things — unifying devices, data, and automation so teams can move from prototype to production without friction._

 ## 🪄 What You Can Do

 - **Build** – Create and connect devices within an organised workspace.
 Write firmware in the IDE or link through SDKs and APIs.